shamitsoni/Quiz-App/README.md

 A full-stack quiz application built with React, Express, and PostgreSQL, designed to demonstrate scalable web architecture, secure authentication, automated deployments, and production-grade performance testing.

-The application runs locally via Docker Compose and is deployed using serverless architecture on AWS with an automated CI/CD pipeline.
+The application runs locally via Docker Compose and is deployed using serverless architecture on AWS with automated redeployments via CI/CD pipeline.

 ## Features